 If you wish to request that data we hold about you is amended or deleted, please see section 7 below, which explains your privacy rights.

 Sharing your information

 We do not disclose any information you provide to any third parties other than as follows:

-From time to time we will transfer personal data to our processors or sub-processors which will include Bluehost (a web hosting provider) and other service and technology providers.
-For more information on how Bluehost process personal data, please refer to their privacy notice (as detailed on their website);
+From time to time we will transfer personal data to our processors or sub-processors which will include Krystal (a web hosting provider) and other service and technology providers.
+For more information on how Krystal process personal data, please refer to their privacy notice (as detailed on their website);

 we may be required to disclose certain data to regulators or other lawful authorities;